 What is an RFM model analysis?

-The best part of the RFM model is that it helps you focus on the customers that have high scores regarding recency and frequency.
-They are critical because they are very likely to return and buy again.
-After segmenting the data, you will have an image about how many of your customers are returning.
+The best part of the RFM model is that it helps you focus on the customers that have high recency and frequency scores.
+These clients are critical because they are very likely to return and buy again.

 Why you should implement an RFM Model